Kenya visa requirements for Bolivian citizens

 You must travel to Mount Kenya, Africa's second-highest mountain, to witness one of the most spectacular sunrises on a mountain peak.
 It has three peaks that tourists can explore: Nelson, Point Lenana, and Batian.
 In Kenya, these mountains are known as luminous mountains, and it is a popular tourist destination for those who want to appreciate the beauty of nature.

-Kenya e-visa for Bolivian citizens
+Kenya eTA for Bolivian citizens

-1. Kenya e visa for Bolivian citizens:
+1. Kenya Evisa (currently the ETA) for Bolivian citizens: Latest update

 This service will assist you throughout the entire process of submitting your electronic visa application.
 This is a true revolution because there is no need to go through the embassy's bureaucracy; instead, the application form can be completed online.